Gain An Advocate After A Serious Car Accident

 A car accident can cause severe physical injuries and property damage, leaving you feeling shaken and overwhelmed.
 Accident lawyer Shane R. Kadlec can help you secure compensation for your injuries so you can begin to rebuild your life.

-If the other driver was responsible for your accident, their insurance company is responsible for paying for the damages you incurred.
+If another driver was responsible for your accident, their insurance company is responsible for paying for the damages you incurred.
 However, insurance providers are not always willing to offer a fair settlement.
-Attorney Shane Kadlec can negotiate with the insurance company to ensure you collect the amount you deserve.
+Attorney Shane Kadlec can negotiate with the insurance company to ensure that you collect the amount you deserve.